waynodiablo/Oystercard/pills/rails_console.md

 > User.find(1) # gets user with id = 1
 ```

+Technically, these are Active Record queries – more on those in the :pill: [Active Record pill](pills/activerecord.md).

 ### Manipulating database entries

 Say you've filled your database with rubbish and want to wipe it.